-The first Friends board meeting of the year took place Feb.
-10, 2014, at the home of President Pam Weiner.
-Entomologist Elaine Evans was present to report on the progress of the Bee study at the Garden that the Friends and MPRB were funding.
+The first Friends board meeting of the year took place February 10, 2014, at the home of President Pam Weiner.
+Entomologist Elaine Evans was present to report on the progress of the Bee Study at the Garden that the Friends and MPRB were funding.
 In the first year of the survey she had catalogued 75 species of bees.
 More of her information and photos are on this page.

 Garden Curator Susan Wilkins confirmed that the Florilegium Project would have another exhibition this year, this time at the Minneapolis Central Library, arranged by Friends board member Jim Proctor.
-Botanist Barb Delaney has bee hired to complete a new Garden census and a photographer was to take images of each species also.
-MS Delaney had previously done the 1986 and 2009 census.
-The Emerald Ash Borer Plan for the Garden was underway with some trees to be removed on a case-by-case basis but because the ash were dominating areas of the Fern Glen, 5 were removed during the Winter.
+Botanist Barb Delaney has been hired to complete a new Garden census and a photographer was to take images of each species also.
+Ms Delaney had previously done the 1986 and 2009 census.
+The Emerald Ash Borer Plan for the Garden was underway with some trees to be removed on a case-by-case basis but because the ash were dominating areas of the Fern Glen, 5 were removed there during the Winter.

 Below: Green Ash cut in the Fern Grove during the Winter of 2013/2014.
 Photo G D Bebeau.

 Planning for the boardwalk in the wetland was ongoing.
 A final planning meeting was held on February 13th and bidding documents were being prepared.
 One of the new ideas was to make the walking surface out of cut ash wood from the city parks.
 The wood would go through a heat treating process to make a durable surface.